kingparra/hpfp/10_-_folds/chapter-text.rst

   Prelude> take 3 $ lcf xs
   *** Exception: Prelude.undefined

-Let's dive into our const example a little more carefully:
+2a) Let's dive into our const example a little more carefully:

+..
+10.7 Folding and evaluation, Figure 2, page 372

 ::

   foldr const 0 [1..5]

-With ``foldr``, you'll evaluate const 1 (...), but const ignores the rest of the fold that would have occurred from the end of the list up to the number 1, so this returns 1 without having evaluated any more of the values or the spine.
+3a) With ``foldr``, you'll evaluate const 1 (...), but const ignores the rest of the fold that would have occurred from the end of the list up to the number 1, so this returns 1 without having evaluated any more of the values or the spine.
-One way you could examine this for yourself would be:
+3b) One way you could examine this for yourself would be:

 ..
 CHAPTER 10.
 DATA STRUCTURE ORIGAMI 373

+..
+10.7 Folding and evaluation, Figure 3, page 373

 ::